rumblesan/improviz/README.md

 ## Installing

-Pre-buily binaries are available for OSX, Windows and Linux, and can be found on the [Releases Page](https://github.com/rumblesan/improviz/releases).
+Pre-built binaries are available for OSX, Windows and Linux, and can be found on the [Releases Page](https://github.com/rumblesan/improviz/releases).
 Download one and then jump straight to the [relevant section in Running](#pre-built-binary).

 These should **"just work"** but if there are any problems please raise an issue.